-There are 38 nominations for the 2024 Horse Racing Ireland Awards which will be presented in Dublin in early December.
+There were 44 nominations for the Horse Racing Ireland Awards 2024, which took place in Dublin on December 2.

 Just two years on from winning the champion apprentice title for the second time, Dylan Browne McMonagle has certainly cemented his position as one of the top jockeys in the country.
 His tally of winners has grown every season and his total of 82 saw him take third place behind Colin Keane and Billy Lee in the jockeys’ championship.
 He was a Group 1 winner in Germany with Al Riffa, in Ireland with Scorthy Champ and in France with Tennessee Stud.
 He won two Group 2 races during the year, five Group 3 races and hit the jackpot when winning the Goffs Million on Apples And Bananas at the Curragh in September.